 In Part One of this series, we discussed the Disputed Claims Settlement, or the "DCS."
 A DCS is the settlement of a denied claim.
-In this part of the article, we talk about settling on the accepted part of a claim.
+In Part Two, we talk about settling an accepted Oregon Workers' Compensation claim.

-The Oregon Workers' Compensation system allows you to settle your accepted claim with the insurance company through an agreement called a Claims Disposition Agreement, or a CDA.
+The Oregon Workers' Compensation system allows you to settle your accepted claim with the insurance company through an agreement called a Claims Disposition Agreement, or a "CDA."
 Under this agreement, you are "selling" the insurance company all of your claim benefits, except for the right to request medical services.
-There are a lot of things to consider in deciding whether to resolve your case with a CDA.
+There is a lot to consider when deciding whether to resolve your case with a CDA.

 What Benefits Do I Still Have, And What Are They Worth?

 If your claim disabled you from work, you may qualify for permanent partial disability (also called "PPD").
-This is a cash benefit that compensates you for your lost earning capacity.
+PPD compensates you for your lost earning capacity.
 PPD benefits can add up to a lot of money, but it depends on what kind of recovery you make from your injury.
-So, if you enter into a CDA before you know the long term effects of your injury, you may be giving away a significant amount of money settling your claim early.
+So, if you sign a CDA before you know the long term effects of your injury, you may be giving away significant money settling your claim early.

 What is My Plan?

-You need to answer this question when you consider a CDA.
+You must answer this question when you consider a CDA.
 Sometimes, these settlements are attractive, but that money will only last so long.
-If you are not able to go back to your old job, you need to figure out what you are going to do to earn a living after the money runs out.
-You also need to have an idea of how to deal with an extended absence from work if you need treatment for your on the job injury in the future.
+If you cannot go back to your old job, you must figure out what you will do to earn a living after the money runs out.
+You also must know how to deal with an extended absence from work if you need treatment for your on the job injury.

 Will My Medical Bills Really Be Covered?